awslabs/clickstream-unity/README.md

 Clickstream Unity SDK can help you easily collect and report events from Unity Games to AWS.
 This SDK is part of an AWS solution - [Clickstream Analytics on AWS](https://github.com/awslabs/clickstream-analytics-on-aws), which provisions data pipeline to ingest and process event data into AWS services such as S3, Redshift.

 The SDK provide easy to use API for data collection.
-In addition, we've added features that automatically collect common user events and attributes (e.g., page view, first open) to simplify data collection for users.
+In addition, we've added features that automatically collect common user events and attributes (e.g., app start and scene load) to simplify data collection for users.

 Visit our [Documentation site](https://awslabs.github.io/clickstream-analytics-on-aws/en/latest/sdk-manual/unity/) to learn more about Clickstream Unity SDK.